A YIN-YANG RABBIT HOLE - Straddling the Feminine-Masculine Spectrum

 --UP NEXT: THE INCONCEIVABLE - ASSumptions About the Gladiatrix--

-NOPE.
-Not yet.
-Today we get to do INJURED.
+Huh.
+A slight detour.
+Next we actually get to do INJURED.
 Again.
 (And Then My Ass Fell Off!
 Just go with it.
 It's an inside joke for geeks of my kind.
 Links provided.)

 --OR: If you missed the start of how gladiators hijacked my life, you can find that HERE.